 Sepsis can also cause the baby to go into septic shock, which causes a severe reduction in blood flow and blood pressure.
 When blood pressure drops, the baby’s brain can become deprived of oxygen, which can cause hypoxic ischemic encephalopathy (HIE), permanent brain damage and cerebral palsy.

 Gestational diabetes is when a woman is diagnosed with diabetes for the first time during pregnancy.
 This is one of the most common medical conditions that occurs during pregnancy.
 Gestational diabetes usually begins midway through pregnancy and it occurs when the body cannot make and use as much insulin as it needs.
 Insulin is needed to convert glucose (blood sugar) into energy.

-Babies born to mothers who have gestational diabetes – especially poorly managed diabetes – are likely to be macrosomic, which puts them at risk for a number of health problems and it also increases babies’ chances of experiencing a traumatic birth.
-In addition, at birth, these babies are left with ongoing high insulin production and susceptibility to hypoglycemia (low blood sugar levels).
+Babies born to mothers who have gestational diabetes – especially poorly managed diabetes – are likely to be macrosomic (very large), which puts them at risk for a number of health problems.
+This also increases a baby’s chances of experiencing a traumatic birth.
+In addition, at birth, these babies (who previously had a high supply of glucose from maternal circulation) must now obtain glucose on their own.
+This, paired with existing high insulin production, makes these babies susceptible to hypoglycemia (low blood sugar levels).
 Hypoglycemia can lead to brain damage and cerebral palsy if not promptly recognized and treated.

 Michigan Birth Injury Attorneys Discuss Jaundice and Kernicterus